What Is GROUP B STREPTOCOCCUS?

-- In some instances twins may deliver vaginally but your chance of cesarean section is increased when you have twins.
-To be considered for a trial of a vaginal birth, the first twin (called “twin A”) must be head down.
-On rare occasion, the first twin (“twin A”) is delivered vaginally and the second twin (“twin B”) is born by cesarean section.
+- In some instances, twins may deliver vaginally but your chance of cesarean section is increased when you have twins.
+To be considered for a trial of vaginal birth, the first twin (called “twin A”) must be head down.
+On rare occasions, the first twin (“twin A”) is delivered vaginally and the second twin (“twin B”) is born by cesarean section.
 Twins are usually delivered in the operating room which is larger than our traditional birthing rooms.
 This is to accommodate for the extra medical staff & equipment and also the ability to convert to a cesarean birth if necessary.

 - Breastfeeding is still encouraged and preferred when you have twins.
 Your milk supply will increase to meet the demands of your twins.
-If the babies are born prematurely, then consider pumping and storing the milk until they are able to feed from the breast.
+If the babies are born prematurely, then consider pumping and storing the milk until they are able to feed on the breast.

 - For more information, please see ACOG’s patient pamphlet on “Having Twins”.

 - Varicose veins, “varicosities,” are caused when the veins in your legs get weak and enlarge with blood.
 They have to work harder to carry blood back up your legs to your heart.
 Sometimes pregnancy can aggravate this problem.
 The enlarging uterus partially cuts off circulation from your legs.

 - Exercise will help.
 Short walks at different times during the day will help pump your blood faster Support stockings may significantly help and are available over-the-counter at maternity stores or by prescription.

 - The vulvar area can also suffer from varicosities during pregnancy.
 Again, rest periods spread out during your day will help and consider placing a pillow under your buttocks to elevate your hips and aid circulation during rest periods and sleep.